 Legal

-AI-assisted legal research, case law analysis, and memo drafting
+AI-assisted and agentic legal research, citation grounding, case law analysis, and memo drafting

-Use AI to identify, summarize, and pressure-test relevant authorities, structure preliminary legal analysis, and generate first-draft research memos or client-facing analysis for lawyer verification before any advice, citation, or work product is finalized.
+Use AI to plan and run multi-step legal research across authoritative sources; identify, extract, compare, and summarize relevant authorities; surface supporting sources, adverse authority, and citation gaps; pull cited cases from briefs for triage; structure preliminary legal analysis; and generate first-draft research memos or cited briefing notes for lawyer verification before any advice, citation, or work product is finalized.

 Why the human is still essential here

-A lawyer must independently verify every AI-suggested citation and authority, confirm the analysis is sound and tailored to the jurisdiction and facts, and decide what advice or argument is appropriate before filing, sending, or relying on the work product.
+A lawyer must frame the task with the right jurisdiction, facts, and objectives; decide which sources are authoritative; independently verify every AI-suggested citation and authority against original sources; confirm the analysis is sound and tailored to the facts and jurisdiction; and determine what advice, argument, or conclusion is appropriate before filing, sending, or relying on the work product.

 How people use this